A-Rohit-Reddy/amfoss-tasks/Task-01/README.md

 	git branch: Lists all available branches in the repository.

 	git push: Pushes the local branch's changes to the remote repository.

+## OVERALL EXPERIENCE

+The task was pretty fun, and the way it led to clues, was very engaging.
+I thoroughly enjoyed this task, and this has to be my favourite task among all, mainly considering that this was the first task I started with, and this motivated me a lot.
+Though I was confused a bit at times, this was one of the easiest tasks to start with and I had a great time doing them.